Moderator: Dr. Edmund O. Schweitzer, III

 President, Schweitzer Engineering Laboratories

 11:00 a.m.—12:00 p.m.

-Vice President of Engineering Services, Schweitzer Engineering Laboratories
+Vice President of Automation and Communication, Schweitzer Engineering Laboratories

 The idea of remote connection and the data collection that comes with it is becoming more and more popular among utilities, fueled in part by the ability to respond to power system events much faster.
 As utilities enable remote access and deploy any array of smart grid technologies, they get the benefit of improved reliability and a lower cost of operation.
 But with that, the cybersecurity risk increases.